convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/mobile-components/button-components/button-set.md

 Name | Description
 --- | ---
 position | Specifies the position.
-Comment | Describes the object comment to include in the documentation report.
-This property generally contains an explanation about the object.
+Comment | Describes the object comment to include in the documentation report.  <p>This property generally contains an explanation about the object.</p>
 Identifier | Defines the component identifier.
 Is active | Defines whether the component is active.